wannesm/PySDD/README.rst

 PySDD
 =====

-Python package to interactively use Sententical Decision Diagrams (SDD).
+Python wrapper package to interactively use Sententical Decision Diagrams (SDD).

 *This is a beta version, API might change*